PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 Quality was the name of the game over the last two weeks.

 We have a few user facing tweaks and a mountain of bug fixes and refactoring this week.
-We're not sure what the collective noun for a bunch of bug fixes and refactoring pull requests is - a "virtue" perhaps?
+We're not sure what the collective noun for a bunch of bug fixes and refactoring pull requests is - a "virtue"?

 If you're self-hosting and want to upgrade for a better experience with nicer features - [update your PostHog](/docs/deployment/upgrading-posthog).